Contact details of the person in charge: Antón Campos, Email address: email@example.com

 Data secrecy and security

-Arumel undertakes to use the data, to respect their confidentiality and to use it in accordance with their purpose, as well as to comply with its obligation to keep it and adapt all measures to prevent alteration, loss, processing or unauthorized access, in accordance with the provisions of Royal Decree 1720/2007 of 21 December approving the implementing regulations of Organic Law 15/1999 of 13 December on the Protection of Personal Data and Guarantee of Digital Rights (LOPDGDD, by its Spanish acronym).
+Arumel undertakes in the use of the data, to respect their confidentiality and to use them in accordance with their purpose, as well as to comply with its obligation to store them and adopt all measures to prevent alteration, loss, unauthorised processing or access, in accordance with the provisions of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 and Organic Law 3/2018 of 5 December on Protection of Personal Data and Guarantee of Digital Rights (LOPDGDD, by its Spanish acronym).